 - 1. If the mode bits=AXh (where X is don't care), it will keep executing the AX read mode (without command).
 When the mode bits are different from AXh, the device exits the AX read operation. - 2.
 Number of dummy cycles depends on clock speed.
 Detailed information in Table 6.11 Read Dummy Cycles. - 3.
 Sufficient dummy cycles are required to avoid I/O contention.
 If the number of dummy cycles and AX bits cycles are same, then X should be Hi-Z.

 FAST READ QUAD I/O OPERATION IN QPI MODE (FRQIO, EBh or 4FRQIO, ECh)

-The FRQIO/4FRQIO instruction in QPI mode is used to read memory data.
+The FRQIO/4FRQIO instruction in QPI mode is used to read memory data at up to a 166MHz clock.